-In order to keep the school paperwork organized, you need a home for it.
+To keep the school paperwork organized, you need a home for it.
 Create a hanging file folder and use a tab to label it.
-(Title ideas: school memories, school keepsakes etc)
+(Title ideas: school memories, school keepsakes, etc.)

-The point is to create a permanent home of where you will put the paperwork once it has been designated as a keeper.
+The point is to create a permanent home where you will put the paperwork once designated as a keeper.

 - Declare order

-In order to stop the chaos of paper piles and mom guilt, you must declare order.
-You do this by asking your self questions in order to determine what needs to be kept.
+To stop the chaos of paper piles and mom guilt, you must declare order.
+You do this by asking yourself questions to determine what needs to be kept.